 At the beginning of the school year a school directory is published and distributed to school parents, staff, and church personnel.
 It includes, but may not be limited to, the student's name, siblings, parent's names, address, telephone number, and e-mail addresses.
 It is designed to be used internally for communication between school constituencies.
 It should not be used for any outside business solicitations.
-Parents will have an opportunity to deny the inclusion of their address, telephone number, and email address in the directory.
+Parents will have an opportunity to deny the inclusion of their address, telephone number, and email addresses, telephone number, and email address in the directory.